 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

-Sukkur IBA Journal of Management and Business - SIJMB holds the rights to all the published papers.
-Authors retain the copyright.
-Authors are required to sign the consent to publish & copyright agreement to make sure that the article/paper/work is solely published in SIJMB and never been published before or will be published after publication in SIJMB to any other journal.
-However, authors and readers may freely read, download, copy, distribute, print, search, or link to the full texts of articles and to use for any other lawful & non-commercial purpose.
+The SIJMB holds the rights of all the published papers.
+Authors are required to transfer copyrights to journal to make sure that the paper is solely published in SIJMB, however, authors and readers can freely read, download, copy, distribute, print, search, or link to the full texts of its articles and to use them for any other lawful purpose.

 The SIJMB is licensed under Creative Commons Attribution-NonCommercial 4.0 International License.